autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 The custom button in a viewer is provided to make it easier to see the parameter values.
 You can also see the values in the default property panel as well.

-# Techenique
+# Technique
-Highlight the techenique change to support Revit Cloud Model:
+Highlight the technique change to support Revit Cloud Model:

 1. The user's 3 Legged token is required by the Revit Design Automation plugin to handle the Revit Cloud Model, it can be passed as `adsk3LeggedTokenin` in the workitme as follow: